Infant Jesus of Mechelen

 The Infant Jesus of Mechelen (l'Enfant Jésus de Malines) is an unadorned 16th-century wooden image depicting the Child Jesus holding a globus cruciger and imparting a blessing.
 It is now in the Louvre Museum in Paris, as a typical representative of a type of image produced in considerable numbers in 16th-century Mechelen (Malines, modern Belgium) and exported all over the Catholic world.

-Among santo collectors, the image is often referred to the “fraternal twin” of the Santo Niño de Cebú on the Philippines, with which it shares crucial similarities on posture, gesture, facial expression, and measurement.
-In September 2009, the image was privately acquired and now housed in the Louvre Museum under security glass.
-It is displayed naked without the regalia, accessories or vestments found on other Child Jesus icons.
+Among santo collectors, the image is often referred to the “fraternal twin” of the Santo Niño de Cebú, which is widely venerated in the Philippines.
+The two images have crucial similarities in posture, gestures, facial expression, and dimensions.
+In September 2009, the image was privately acquired and is now housed in the Louvre Museum under security glass.
+It is displayed naked without the regalia, accessories or vestments found on many Child Jesus icons.

 Background

 In the mid-fifteenth century, workshops in Mechelen (Malines, in modern Belgium) began producing small statuettes of male and female saints, and of the Infant Jesus, nude and standing on a socle.
 The dolls are almost always of walnut, preferably carved from a single block of wood.
 The guild in Mechelen collaborated with workshops in Brussels, and a client could order these Poupées de Malines (“Malines dolls”) with the distinctive polychromy from either.

 These images often were part of an altarpiece or an “Enclosed Garden”, which were “retables, sometimes with painted side panels, the central section filled not only with narrative sculpture, but also with all sorts of trinkets and hand-worked textiles.”

 Used for private devotion, “Malines dolls” were primarily found in private chapels and beguinages.
 The Infant Jesus proved particularly popular with convents in the region.
 Produced in large quantities, they were relatively inexpensive, and became a popular item of export to Spain and Portugal.
 By the first quarter of the sixteenth century, the dolls were ubiquitous throughout Europe.